CoderDojoTH/coderdojoth-web/docker/Readme.md

 # What about docker
- This is docker image for run coderdojo website
+ This is docker image for run coderdojoth website

 # Prerequisite